learn-co-curriculum/dsc-resampling-methods-lab/README.md

 ## Summary

 Well done!
-In this lab you practice coding modern statistical resampling techniques of the 20th century!
+In this lab, you practice coding modern statistical resampling techniques of the 20th century!
 You also started to compare these non-parametric methods to other parametric methods such as the t-test that we previously discussed.